 PAF = P*(OR-1)/[1+P(OR-1),

-with P the prevalence of workers at risk for a low back pain, lumbosacral radicular syndrome and knee osteoarthritis and being exposed to the work-related risk factor at stake.
+with P the prevalence of workers at risk for a low back pain, lumbosacral radicular syndrome or knee osteoarthritis and being exposed to the work-related risk factor at stake.
+For low back pain and lumbosacral radicular syndrome, the risk factor at stake is working 30 minutes or more per workday with the trunk bent more than 40° [14, 15].
+For osteoarthritis of the knee, the risk factor at stake is kneeling 60 minutes or more per workday [16].
 In this paper we used the odds ratio (OR) instead of the relative risk given that the prevalence of these diseases or disorders is relatively low [21].

 Thereby, the PAF shows what percentage of low back pain, lumbosacral radicular syndrome and knee osteoarthritis can be attributed to the physical work-demands in the work of sand-cement bound screed floor layers based on the traditional working technique.
-For low back pain and lumbosacral radicular syndrome, the selected work demand is bending of the trunk [14, 15].
-For knee osteoarthritis, the selected work demand is kneeling [16].

-To calculate the PAF, for low back pain and lumbosacral radicular syndrome, the exposure limit was defined at working 30 minutes per day with the trunk bent more than 40° with a corresponding OR=1.7 (95% Confidence Interval (95%CI) 1.4-2.0) [14] (table 2) [22] and OR=2.4 (95%CI 1.7-3.6) [15] (figure 2), respectively.
-For knee osteoarthritis, this was kneeling 60 minutes per day with OR=1.7 (95%CI 1.4-2.1) [16] (figure 1).
-These exposure limits were also based on the reporting guidelines of the Netherland Center of Occupational Diseases [23].
+To calculate the PAF, for low back pain and lumbosacral radicular syndrome, as said the exposure limit was defined at working 30 minutes per day with the trunk bent more than 40°.
+The corresponding ORs are derived from the systematic reviews with meta-analysis of Lötters et al. and Kuijer et al. [14,15].
+For low back pain the OR=1.7 (95% Confidence Interval (95%CI) 1.4-2.0) [14 table 2 in that paper, 22] and for lumbosacral radicular syndrome the OR=2.4 (95%CI 1.7-3.6) [15, figure 2 in that paper],.
+For knee osteoarthritis, as said this was kneeling 60 minutes per workday with the corresponding OR=1.7 (95%CI 1.4-2.1) [16,figure 1 in that paper].
+These exposure limits were also based on the reporting guidelines of the Netherland Center for Occupational Diseases [23].

 The percentage of workers exceeding these exposure limits was based on worksite observations among 18 floor layers for the traditional working technique.
 The observations are described in detail in the papers by Visser et al. [11,18].
-In short, the work demands - the duration of bending of the trunk more than 40° and the time kneeling - were real-time observed by in total three observers using Task Recording and Analysis on Computer system [24].
+In short, the work demands - the duration of bending of the trunk more than 40° and the time kneeling - were real-time observed by in total three observers using Task Recording and Analysis on Computer system at the workplace [24].
 Each floor layer was observed by one observer.
-The observer was trained in real-time observations with the help of video fragments of floor layers using the traditional working technique machines and working with the manually moved screed levelling machine.
+The observer was trained in real-time observations with the help of video fragments of floor layers using the traditional working technique and working with the manually moved screed levelling machine.
 The intra-observer reliability for the main tasks and work demands was sufficient and the intra-class coefficient ranged from 0.7 to 1.0.
 This interclass coefficient was considered adequate for workplace observations [11,18].

 2.3.
 Potential Impact Fraction

 Based on the PAF, the potential impact fraction (PIF) is estimated as the proportional reduction in incidence due to a reduction in the exposure to physical work demands [25].
-The formula for PIF is [26]:
+The PIF is calculated using formula 2 [26]:

 PIF = (P-P’)(IDR-1)/P(IDR-1)+1),